Ethiopia Ancient Abyssinia

 – A boutique adventure to an ancient land of wonders

 We are thrilled to offer this amazing journey of discovery to the Horn of Africa.
 Few nations, can boast the historic splendour of Ethiopia.
 With its rock-hewn churches of living worship and traditions.
 Ethiopia is a nation of surprises, full of diversity and contrast, from the ancient to the modern.
-Legend has it that Emperor Menelik I, the son of the Queen of Sheba and King Solomon, brought the Ark of the Covenant from Jerusalem to Axum, where he settled and established one of the world’s longest known, uninterrupted monarchical dynasties
+Legend has it that Emperor Menelik I, the son of the Queen of Sheba and King Solomon, brought the Ark of the Covenant from Jerusalem to Aksum.
+He settled and established one of the world’s longest known, uninterrupted monarchical dynasties.

 We have assembled a superb mix of features and attractions for this adventure – including the Bale and Simien Mountains as well as the colourful Omo Valley.
-Our journey is one of ease and comfort and full of fascinating cultural legacies.
-It is a tour offering superb value and over and above the extensive sightseeing programme, we have included virtually all meals, leaving little additional expenditure throughout the tour.
+Our journey is one of ease and comfort, full of fascinating cultural legacies.
+It is a tour offering exceptional value.
+Over and above the extensive sightseeing programme, you’ll have very little additional expenditure throughout the journey.

-On arrival in Addis Ababa you will be met at the airport by a representative of Adventure Associates and transferred to the group hotel.
+On arrival you will be met at the airport by a representative of Adventure Associates and transferred to the group hotel.
 We will spend these days exploring the capital and be treated to an authentic Ethiopian cooking class and coffee ceremony.
 B,L,D

 Addis Ababa – Jinka

 Following breakfast we fly south to Jinka.
 After checking in to our lodge we will visit the Ari village.
 Ari people are privileged to have the largest territory of all the tribes in the area, and the most fertile land for growing coffee and corn.
 The women are known for selling pottery and wearing skirts made from banana trees.
 B,L,D